 Look around this room at each person.
 Say to yourself, these are God’s sheep.
 If you love God first, pray and you will find God’s voice calling you be there for them, for each other.

 Now look around this room at all the empty seats and think of who is not here today who needs to discover that God is already reaching out to and speaking to them, who needs to know and love God.
 Who do you see God showing you is missing?
-God is saying to you today these are my sheep.
+God is saying to you today — these are my sheep.
 As you love me, pray and I will show you how to feed and shepherd them.

 Two final things.

-First notice that what Jesus says to Peter near the end.
-Peter turns to Jesus and points at an un-named disciple, the one who wrote the Gospel of John.
-Some scholars think this is John son of Zebedee, a fiery character who we are told in the Bible once asked Jesus to throw down fire from heaven to get revenge on the people who hurt Jesus, yet who later goes through such a change of heart he becomes the writer of 1-3 John that speak of the need for love and forgiveness.
+First, notice what Jesus says to Peter near the end.
+Peter turns to Jesus and points at an unnamed disciple, the one who wrote the Gospel of John.
+Some scholars think this is John, son of Zebedee, a fiery character who we are told in the Bible once asked Jesus to throw down fire from heaven to get revenge on the people who hurt Jesus, yet who later goes through such a change of heart he becomes the writer of John 1-3 that speaks of the need for love and forgiveness.
 John is one of the first prophets of Christianity, penning the book of Revelation.

-The Gospel of John never tells us which person wrote the book and who was this disciple however it does tell us they had a different temperament than Peter.
+The Gospel of John never tells us which person wrote the book and who was this disciple — however it does tell us they had a different temperament than Peter.
 Peter was the natural leader of the disciples.
 He spoke up with what everyone was thinking.
-And many, many times he put his foot in his mouth and Jesus had to extract it by saying “Simon, that isn’t God speaking through you; its Satan and your own damned pride.”
+And many, many times he put his foot in his mouth and Jesus had to extract it by saying, “Simon, that isn’t God speaking through you; it’s Satan and your own damned pride.”

-So now that Peter has said “yes, I love you” and “yes I will feed your sheep”, of course he turns and points to either John Zebedee or Mary Magdalene and says “Well, what about them?
+So now that Peter has said, “Yes, I love you” and “Yes I will feed your sheep,” of course he turns and points to either John Zebedee or Mary Magdalene and says, “Well, what about them?
 I know you think they are special.
 I see how you hang around them.
-Aren’t you going to tell them something to do.
-Why does it have to just be me.”
+Aren’t you going to tell them something to do?
+Why does it have to just be me?”

-I love Jesus’ answer though when I heard him speak it in my life the first time, I truly hated it.
+I love Jesus’ answer — though when I heard him speak it in my life the first time, I truly hated it.
 Jesus doesn’t answer Peter’s question.
 He simply says, “What is that to you?
 For all it could matter, I could keep them alive until I return.
 It is none of your business.
 You need to focus on following me.”

 I think God has a word for us there, doesn’t he?

-I would not be at all surprised if some one us are saying that this week.
+I would not be at all surprised if some of us are saying that this week.
 And I think if we will recognize it, we already know what Jesus is saying, don’t we?
 He is saying to you and to me when we start to point the finger at all these others in our lives, “What is that to you?
 It is none of your business.
 You need to focus on following me.”

 The reason we cannot worry about the others and have to focus on Jesus is because it is about our own walk with God, not theirs, and God has things for each of us to do that others might not understand.
-And God is saying “follow me to feed and shepherd my sheep, anyway, whether other people understand it or not.”
+And God is saying, “Follow me to feed and shepherd my sheep anyway, whether other people understand it or not.”

-Pastor of Life’s Journey UCC in Burlington, N.C.
-Having earned his Master of Divinity in Pastoral Care and Counseling from Campbell Divinity School, he has served in ordained ministry in various contexts throughout the Carolinas and southern California, including on the board of the Eastern NC Association of the United Church of Christ.
+Pastor of Life’s Journey UCC in Burlington, N.C., Rev. Micah Royal earned a Master of Divinity in Pastoral Care and Counseling from Campbell Divinity School and served in ordained ministry in various contexts throughout the Carolinas and southern California, including on the board of the Eastern N.C.
+Association of the United Church of Christ.